Business insurance when you’re self employed

 Other types of business insurance you might need

-A number of insurers offer business insurance policies which provide cover for a number of risks that you and your business may face.
+A number of insurers offer business insurance policies which provide cover for a number of risks that you and your business might face.
 However, it’s a good idea to shop around to get quotes, or consider using a specialist business broker.

 Here are a range of insurance needs you might have to consider for your business.